Specialization and Integral Closure: Specialization by generic elements of ideals

 \section{Specialization by generic elements of ideals}

-We show that the integral closedness of any ideal of height at least $2$ is compatible with specialization by generic elements.
+We show that the integral closure of any ideal of height at least $2$ is compatible with specialization by generic elements.
 When the ideal is a complete intersection, this theorem is proved in \cite[Theorem 1]{Itoh1}.